namanalagh783/visual-product-measurement-system/README.md

 ## 📝 Summary

 This project was a great exercise in **systems thinking**.
 It demonstrates that using AI isn't just about sending a prompt—it's about building a robust architecture around that prompt to ensure the data you get back is actually useful, valid, and safe to use in a business context.

+## Thank You!